 What are the most available COVID-19 vaccines in India?
 Are they safe?

-At present in India, COVAXIN (Bharat Biotech) and COVISHIELD (Oxford-AstraZeneca Vaccine) would be available.
+At present in India, COVAXIN (Bharat Biotech) and COVISHIELD (Oxford-AstraZeneca Vaccine) are available.
 Both are equally efficacious in preventing mild, moderate, and severe COVID-19.

 Can we get the virus again after getting the COVID-19 vaccine?

 Yes, you are prone to Covid after vaccination.
 However, the rate of infection after vaccination is much lower than someone who has not been vaccinated.
-Even if such an infection occurs, by virtue of the vaccination, the body has a good amount of antibodies to limit the infection to a mild stage, thereby reducing the chance of progressing to severe COVID-19, possibility mitigating the possibility of death
+Even if such an infection occurs, by the vaccination, the body has a good amount of antibodies to limit the infection to a mild stage, thereby reducing the chance of progressing to severe COVID-19, possibility mitigating the possibility of death.

 Steps I need to take